dimitris47/nefchef/README.md

 You might need to install <code>libqt5gui5</code>, <code>g++</code> and <code>make</code> packages to your system before compiling.

 b.
-Debian systems:
+Debian & Debian-based systems:

-1. Download the latest <code>.deb</code> file from releases.
+Download the latest <code>.deb</code> file from releases and run it with your package manager.

-2. Open downloads folder with Terminal and run:
+c.
+RPM-based systems:

-<code>sudo dpkg -i nefchef-$VERSION_NUMBER.deb</code>
+Download the latest <code>.rmp</code> file and run it with your package manager.

 You might need to install the <code>libqt5gui5</code> package before running the <code>.deb</code> file.